mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

    } // end class Circle
    ```

-  ### Constructors and destructors in derived classes
+  ### Constructors and Destructors in derived classes

    Instantiating a derived class causes the base class constructor to be called implicitly or explicitly.
 Can cause a chain reaction when a base class is also a derived class.